timescale/docs/self-hosted/configuration/timescaledb-config.md

 ---
-title: TimescaleDB configuration and tuning
+title: Timescale configuration and tuning
-excerpt: How to change configuration settings for TimescaleDB
+excerpt: How to change configuration settings for Timescale
 products: [self_hosted]
 keywords: [configuration, settings]
 tags: [tune]
 ---

-# TimescaleDB configuration and tuning
+# Timescale configuration and tuning

-Just as you can tune settings in PostgreSQL, TimescaleDB provides a number of configuration settings that may be useful to your specific installation and performance needs.
+Just as you can tune settings in PostgreSQL, Timescale provides a number of configuration settings that may be useful to your specific installation and performance needs.
 These can also be set within the `postgresql.conf` file or as command-line parameters when starting PostgreSQL.